 Key West provides a feast for your eyes with its straight-out-of-a-fairy-tale conch-style pastel-hued houses, cobbled streets, and turquoise waters!
 Simply put, Key West is like a dreamland you’ll long to get lost in.

 In March of 2017, we traveled to Miami for 6 days.
 My husband had to attend a business conference for a day and the rest was available to us for exploration.
 Key West was definitely on our agenda, however, we were in a dilemma between doing a day trip from Miami or spending a couple of nights there.
 A glance at the hotel and Airbnb prices quickly resolved this dilemma though 🙂

 Accommodation in Key West is pretty expensive, with the average price per night for Airbnb home-stays being around $200!
 You can get cheaper accommodation in sailboats though, but that wasn’t something we were too keen on.
 So we settled for a day trip.

 Given the tiny breadth of the island, you can easily cover most of the attractions in a day.
 But of course, if you want to experience the real feel of the gorgeous island, I would definitely recommend spending a few days there.

 How To Reach Key West

 The best way to get there from Miami is by road.
 You can drive down or take one of the buses like we did.
 These buses provide transportation to Key West and back at $39 per person, allowing you 6 hours in Key West to do as you please.
-You can also opt for add-ons such as diving, snorkelling, boat tours or the hop-on hop-off trolley ride in Key West for an additional price.
+You can also opt for add-ons such as diving, snorkeling, boat tours, or the hop-on-hop-off trolley ride in Key West for an additional price.
 We opted for the trolley as it covers most of the attractions on the island.